Wednesday, 06 February 2019

 Free, all welcome

-Excerpts will be handed out at the salon and no pre-reading is required.
+Texts will be handed out at the salon.
+No pre-reading or research is required.

 Through her performance practice, Ligia Lewis engages affect, empathy and the sensate, her choreography considers the social implications of the body while evoking its potentiality.
 In 2017, Lewis was awarded a Bessie for Outstanding Production for her work, “minor matter” and the Prix Jardin d’Europe for “Sorrow Swag.”

 Amy Kazymerchyk is a curator who has paid particular attention to moving image and time-based practices, with intrigue and care for their encounters with cinema, performance, painting and poetics.
 From 2013–18 she was the Curator of SFU Galleries’ Audain Gallery.
 Previously she was the Events and Exhibitions Coordinator at VIVO Media Arts Centre.
 In 2008 she inaugurated DIM Cinema, a monthly series of artists’ moving images at The Cinematheque, which she programmed until 2013.